jaovito/jaovito/README.md

 **I work with**

-Today I am a Software Engineer with a focus on JavaScript, React and Node, but I like working in other technologies too, I like working in communities and supporting people when I have time and I like it a lot.
+Today I am a Software Engineer with a focus on JavaScript, React Native and Node, but I like working in other technologies too, I like working in communities and supporting people when I have time and I like it a lot.
+I study the native mobile development stack too, because I want to increase my mobile development experience and some times I work on native apps.

+I like to study **Game Development** too, I studied **Unity** for 1 year and now I'm studing **Unreal Engine**, so, we can say that I have some experience with C# and C++ for game development.

-In a nutshell, it's me, I'm a man who likes to program in JavaScript and play the guitar in his spare time: p I live in Brazil and one of my dreams is to work in another country to have the possibility to get to know other cultures!
+In a nutshell, it's me, I'm a man who likes to program and play the guitar in his spare time :p.
+I live in Brazil and one of my dreams is to work in another country with game development to have the possibility to get to know other cultures!

 *"If one day you are asked why it evolves quickly, say: My fears don't stop my dreams"*